-This extraordinary tree is under Save the Redwoods’ protection in California’s Stanislaus National Forest because The Nature Conservancy conveyed it and the surrounding buffering land to us in 1987.
-Before then, rancher JW Martin Sr. protected the tree until donating it and the surrounding three acres in 1978 to The Nature Conservancy.
+The extraordinary Bennett Juniper tree was under Save the Redwoods’ protection in California’s Stanislaus National Forest because The Nature Conservancy conveyed it and the surrounding buffering land to us in 1987.
+Before then, rancher JW Martin Sr. protected the tree until donating it and the surrounding 3 acres in 1978 to The Nature Conservancy.

 In 1932, longtime Tuolumne county rancher, Ed Burgeson, led Bennett to this location and showed Bennett a large western juniper that Basque sheepherders had discovered in the 1920s.
 The gnarled and weather-worn tree is more than 80 feet tall.